captbaritone/jordaneldredge.com/_posts/2018-03-10-making-the-case-for-building-something-useless.md

 The exposure this project has received has enabled me to connect with people that I never could have otherwise.
 Nullsoft's founders, former Winamp developers, notable Winamp skinners, people at the forefront of the Web Audio API and many more.
 Theses are all people from whom I have learned a great deal, and I wouldn't have had the opportunity to connect with otherwise.

-The exposure was also directly responsible for my current job.
+Winamp2-js' exposure was also directly responsible for my current job.
 A recruiter noticed it on GitHub and in my interview loop, multiple people I interviewed with had heard of it.
 This gave me an opportunity to talk about something that I was passionate about, and had put a lot of thought into.

 ## I dunno